pingcap/docs/vector-search-index.md

 ## Create the HNSW vector index

 [HNSW](https://en.wikipedia.org/wiki/Hierarchical_navigable_small_world) is one of the most popular vector indexing algorithms.
-The HNSW index provides good performance with relatively high accuracy (> 98% in typical cases).
+The HNSW index provides good performance with relatively high accuracy, up to 98% in specific cases.

 In TiDB, you can create an HNSW index for a column with a [vector data type](/vector-search-data-types.md) in either of the following ways: